Last updated on Oct 1, 2020 by Aliyah Weinstein.

 Everything changed with the advent of CRISPR in 2013 (Cong et al., 2013)!
 Haoyi got his first exposure to CRISPR when he used this new technology to engineer mouse models (Wang et al., 2013, Yang et al., 2013).
 Like everyone else in the world, I (Wenning) was fascinated by CRISPR and rushed to test it.
 I still remember the day, March 16, 2014, that I got my first preliminary results from a CRISPR genome editing experiment.
 I was in my office and opened a sequence file.
 Then I saw it, the chromatogram showing the telltale signs of a mutation introduced by CRISPR.
 The sequence started clean and then, about 100 bps into the run, it got “dirty”, with multiple sequence traces overlapping each other!
 When the count was done, 75% of the mice in this experiment showed a mutation!
 I looked out my window and I saw the Dorr Mountain with the rest of the skyline of Acadia National Park.
 I was confused.
 It was supposed to be hard.
 I was mentally prepared to go through a learning curve that would result in success only after many attempts.
 Was I really successful in my first attempt at using CRISPR?

 Later on, I found out that my experience was shared by many others around the world.
-Yes, finally, we have a technology, CRISPR, that is simple in concept, straight forward to use, and robust in performance.
+Yes, finally, we have a technology, CRISPR, that is simple in concept, straightforward to use, and robust in performance.
 In its natural setting, CRISPR-Cas9 is an acquired immune system in bacteria and archaea.
-As you know well if you’ve been following the Addgene blog, it has been repurposed for genome editing in eukaryotes, with the most widely used CRISPR genome editing system derived from Streptococcus Pyogenes (SP).
-For editing the genome, this system makes use of 3 components, a guide RNA (gRNA) of about 125 nt that specifies the target, the Cas9 endonuclease that creates the DNA double-strand break (DSB) at the target site, and a donor oligonucleotide or plasmid as the repair material if needed (for knock in models).
-Catch up on all your CRISPR background with Addgene’s CRISPR Guide.
+As you know well if you’ve been following the Addgene blog, it has been repurposed for genome editing in eukaryotes, with the most widely used CRISPR genome editing system derived from Streptococcus pyogenes.
+An alternative Cas9, from Streptococcus aureus, is as effective at editing mouse embryos as Cas9 from S. pyogenes and has the advantage of being smaller (Zhang et al., 2016).
+For editing the genome, the CRISPR/Cas system makes use of 3 components, a guide RNA (gRNA) of about 125 nt that specifies the target, the Cas9 endonuclease that creates the DNA double-strand break (DSB) at the target site, and a donor oligonucleotide or plasmid as the repair material if needed (for knock in models).

 From the very start, generating mouse models using CRISPR is easier than more conventional methods.
 Time and money savings come from the fact that CRISPR is so efficient that you can inject the reagents directly into fertilized mouse eggs, circumventing the need for enrichment and selection offered by mouse ESCs.
 For example, we often screen only 15-25 mice when generating knockout models with CRISPR and find that many, if not all, the mice carry a frameshift mutation.
 For knock in with a donor oligonucleotide, we aim to generate 50 to 100 mice and are usually successful in deriving mice carrying the intended mutation.
 With a donor plasmid, the outcome is less predictable.
 In our best case, we saw that 2 out of 3 mice carried a 5 kb insertion in the ROSA locus as assessed by Southern blot.

-From the efficiency discussed above extends the 3 major advantages of CRISPR mouse editing when compared to more conventional methods.
+From the efficiency discussed above extends 4 major advantages of CRISPR mouse editing when compared to more conventional methods.
 First, one can work with almost any strains of mice, as compared with conventional gene targeting, which is limited to a few strains, including 129 and C57BL/6, for which we have germline competent ESC lines.
 Second, the process is much quicker.
 It takes 3 months to generate founder mice using CRISPR, as compared with 8 to 10 months going through conventional gene targeting.
-Lastly, it costs less.
+It also costs less.
 With CRISPR, it may cost about $5,000 to generate founder mice, while with conventional gene targeting, the cost may be $50,000.
+Finally, compared to conventional methods of genome engineering, CRISPR is much more efficient at generating the desired mutant offspring, with 85% success compared to 50% when using ESC (Cohen, 2016).

 Although CRISPR is incredibly useful for generating mutations by NHEJ and generating small mutations with HDR, when it comes to larger scale genome editing, such as replacement of a mouse gene with its human ortholog (greater than 5 kb), it remains to be seen whether CRISPR is as robust as conventional gene targeting.
-In our hands, experiments incorporating fragments larger than 5 kb can be more challenging.
+CRISPR tools were recently used to introduce a 25 kb human gene into the mouse genome.
+However, with only 3.4% of founders establishing germline transmission of the transgene, this technique is still in need of improvement.
 Also when working with CRISPR, one must beware that not all gRNAs are created equal.
 Some work better than others.
 There are a variety of resources online to guide you in gRNA design.
-We have been using Benchling, but there are many other gRNA design tools available and you can get some additional advice from John Doench’s recent gRNA design blog post.
+We have been using Benchling, but there are many other gRNA design tools available and you can get some additional advice from John Doench’s gRNA design blog post.
 Finally, always remember that you are working with RNAs, which are prone to degradation by the omnipresent RNase.
 You may want to declare your bench “RNase free” and refrain from talking to friends and colleagues while working with these reagents.
 Other than that, be nice to your microinjectionist, who has the strategically important job of delivering the payload!

 Last but not least, when using CRISPR, remember to appreciate the fact that it was first discovered in an obscure bacterium and that we still have much to learn from biology in all its forms!